stephen-hocking/ads-b-logger/README.md

 #### planeplot3dmovie.py
 Uses standard plot and movie options.
 Will provide a 3d movies of aircraft position reports.

+#### plotattr.py
+Is used to plot various attributes of planereports.
+More intended to be used to pick up correlations between various attributes.
+Can plot multiple attributes at once.

+* `--lat nnn.nn` latitude of where the reports were taken.
+Intended for use in calculating distance.
+* `--lon nnn.nn` longitude of where the reports were taken.
+Intended for use in calculating distance.
+* `--attrs zz,xx,yy` - comma separated list of attributes to plot.
+A psuedo attribute, `distance` is also included to display the distance in km.
+* `--title str` - The overall plot title, if specified.
+Will default to the start & end times of the data that's being plotted.

 ## Example Data files.
 * `TEY.dat` - Data from a survey flight that was undertaken over the ACT in January 2016.
 People in the business tell me it's a very typical flight path, including the 2nd flight for post-survey calibration.
 * `PlaneReportBkp-2016-08-05.gz` - a compressed datafile including reports from a number of reporters on the 5th of August 2016, in Canberra and Sydney.